- SC3 Project Update (April 2014) - Read More...

 - Mr. Andy Evans, Mountain View-Gotebo School District, District Superintendent

-- Ms Connie Hansen, (OPEPD) Office of Planning, Evaluation and Policy Development, Retired Priority Schools Chief for NMPED and former principal
+- Ms Connie Hansen, US Department of Education, Retired Priority Schools Chief for NMPED and former principal

 - Leighann Lenti, New Mexico Public Education Department, Policy Director